MonashDataFluency/python-workshop-base/workshops/docs/modules/functions.md

 ## Challenge - Functions

-1. Change the values of the arguments in the function and check its output.
+1. Change the values of the input arguments in the function and check its output.

 2. Try calling the function by giving it the wrong number of arguments (not 2) or not assigning the function call to a variable (no `product_of_inputs =`).

+### Bonus challenges

 3. Declare a variable inside the function and test to see where it exists (Hint: can you print it from outside the function?).